Pre-Lent: Western Churches

+While Lutheran and Anglican liturgies continue to mark a pre-Lenten period, the Roman Rite after 1970 eliminated Septuagesima, Sexagesima, and Quinquagesima.
+The preconciliar rites after the Second Vatican Council also continue to mark these seventeen days.
+The Revised Common Lectionary does not associate particular readings with the Sundays before Lent, but some users of this lectionary, such as the Church of England, have retrofitted a pre-Lenten provision.

 Eastern Churches

-In the Eastern Orthodox Church and those Eastern Catholic Churches which follow the Byzantine Rite, the pre-Lenten season lasts three weeks.
+In the Eastern Orthodox and Byzantine Catholic churches, the pre-Lenten period lasts three weeks.
 It begins on the Sunday of the Publican and the Pharisee and continues through the Sunday of Forgiveness, the day before the beginning of Great Lent.
-Since the liturgical day begins at sunset, and Great Lent begins on a Monday, the point at which Great Lent begins is at Vespers on the night of the Sunday of Forgiveness, with a "Ceremony of Mutual Forgiveness".
+Since the liturgical day begins at sunset, and Great Lent begins on a Monday, the point at which Great Lent begins is at Vespers on the night of the Sunday of Forgiveness, with a feast of mutual forgiveness.
 In some monasteries, this ceremony is performed at Compline instead of Vespers.

 Thus begins the first day of the Great Fast, which is known as Clean Monday.
-The weeks of pre-Lent and Great Lent are anticipatory by nature.
+The weeks of pre-Lent and Great Lent are anticipatory and preparatory by nature.
 They begin on Monday and end on Sunday, each week being named for the theme of the upcoming Sunday.
-The hymns used during the Pre-Lenten and Lenten seasons are taken from a book called the Triodion.
+The hymns used during the pre-Lenten and Lenten seasons are taken from a book called the Triodion.

-The weeks of the Pre-Lenten Season break are:
+The weeks of the pre-Lenten Season break are: